ARCI Dark Sky Bollard Light with 590nm LEDs and Backlight Shield

-Light pollution has become an increasing concern as development continues and along with that more lighting.
-To date, many communities have ignored the consequences of artificial light on the environment and human health.
-Now the implications of unregulated lighting are being understood.
-The solution is dark sky lighting, as dark sky lighting reduces the impact of artificial illumination on ecosystems, human well-being, and our ability to view the night sky.
+As urban development expands, so does the proliferation of artificial lighting, which significantly increases light pollution.
+Traditionally, many communities have overlooked artificial light’s effects on the environment and human health.
+However, the consequences of unregulated lighting are now becoming more widely recognized and understood.
+Adopting dark sky lighting is emerging as a vital solution to mitigate the negative impacts of artificial illumination on ecosystems, human well-being, and our ability to view the night sky.

 Dark sky lighting protects our view of the night sky